 Today, my fellow zero wasters, I’d like to share with you one of our favourite recipes, that is our homemade toothpaste.
 Our toothpaste is free of the common ingredients found in commercial toothpaste such as aspartame, parabens and detergents like sodium lauryl sulfate, and of course the inevitable plastic tubing.

 Did we mention the recipe is super simple, easy to make and only uses 3 ingredients!

 - A couple of drops of peppermint, spearmint, or other essential oil of your choice for flavour

 - One small sterilised glass jar (sterilise by placing your clean, still wet jar in the microwave on full power for about 45 seconds)

 - Stevia (not required but helpful if you can't adjust to the taste)

 Place the baking soda in the jar and slowly add water until it forms a paste, thin enough to coat your toothbrush, thick enough to stick.
 Add a few drops of the essential oil to taste and mix thoroughly.
 If you think you might not be able to adjust to the taste you can add a small amount of stevia (1/4 tsp) to make it more palatable.

 You’ll need to stir the paste each time before you use it.

 That’s it!
 You’ve made your own toothpaste!

-This recipe is simple and effective.
+With all that said, this recipe is simple and effective.
 Give it a try, and your teeth will feel clean and your mouth, fresh.
-A note of warning: it may take a few days to adjust to the slightly salty taste of your homemade toothpaste, unlike commercial brands, yours isn’t highly sweetened!

 Leave a comment